zaraahlie/zaraahlie/README.md

 ### 👋 Hey there, I'm Zara!

-Currently, I'm focusing on my lifelong obsession by practicing UI design!
+Instead of coding, I'm currently focusing on my lifelong obsession by practicing UI design!
 You can probably find me on [Figma](https://www.figma.com/file/gssi4oeT1G4zOpMhXrgap4/Portfolio?node-id=2%3A649) for that reason. 👀 🖌️

 - 🎨 I'm working on getting my **personal website** setup (I need my brain to agree on a design first)
 - 👩🏽‍💻 I'm learning about **React.js** to utilize on a project I'm working on with a team
 - 🔎 I'm always looking to work on projects for **non-profits**
-- 💬 Ask me about my **readability analyzer, Razara Movie Database, and Battlehauz**
+- 💬 Ask me about my **readability analyzer, TypeTune, and Photo Service**

 ***